 Editorial Note: This event is related to an event that happened to two churches in Beacon this month.
 Please click here to learn more about that.

-If last night’s Halloween candy didn’t leave you feeling nauseous today, then these two revelations will: a person acting on behalf a neo-Nazi group has posted anti-Semitic flyers to two churches in Beacon: The First Presbyterian Church at 50 Liberty Street just over the Fishkill Creek, and the Salem Tabernacle church, which is located at 7 Delavan Avenue, just past Mavis Tire off Route 52.
+If last night’s Halloween candy didn’t leave you feeling nauseous today, then these two revelations will: A person acting on behalf a neo-Nazi group has posted anti-Semitic flyers to two churches in Beacon: The First Presbyterian Church at 50 Liberty St., just over the Fishkill Creek, and the Salem Tabernacle church, which is located at 7 Delavan Ave., just past Mavis Tire off of Route 52.

 The churches are not the only place the flyers showed up.
-They have been posted to Marrist, Vassar, and Duchess Community College.
-According to Brian’s reporting, on October 8th, 2018, a man in a hooded shirt and rubber gloves was hanging anti-Semitic flyers at Marrist College.
+They have been posted to Marist, Vassar, and Dutchess Community College.
+According to Brian’s reporting, on October 8, 2018, a man in a hooded shirt and rubber gloves was hanging anti-Semitic flyers at Marist College.
 He was confronted by police.
-The posters, according to Brian, say that they are sponsored by a local book club, which the Anti Defamation League identifies as “small crews of young white men who follow and support” a person who started the neo-Nazi group referred to above at the beginning of this article.
+The posters, according to Brian, say that they are sponsored by a local book club, which the Anti-Defamation League identifies as “small crews of young white men who follow and support” a person who started the neo-Nazi group referred to in the beginning of this article.

-As reported by Michael Turton today in the Highlands Current, the home of a person in Nelsonville, who is of Jewish heritage, was vandalized with a swastika spray painted onto their home.
-In his article, Michael quoted Rabi Brent Spodec in advising how to cover these types of events: “Rabbi Brent Spodek of the Beacon Hebrew Alliance said he felt it was important for the media to cover anti-Semitic acts but that the focus should not be on whether the suspects are caught.
+As reported by Michael Turton today in the Highlands Current, the Nelsonville home of a person of Jewish heritage was vandalized, with a swastika spray-painted onto their under-construction home.
+In his article, Michael quoted Rabbi Brent Spodek in advising how to cover these types of events: “Rabbi Brent Spodek of the Beacon Hebrew Alliance said he felt it was important for the media to cover anti-Semitic acts but that the focus should not be on whether the suspects are caught.
 The more important question, he said, is, ‘Where do average people in Nelsonville, Beacon and America stand be in these moments of fear?’
-When hate crimes occur, he said, ‘there is no neutral.’”
+When hate crimes occur, he said, ‘there is no neutral.’ ”

 Michael also reported this quote from the Nelsonville Mayor Bill O’Neill: “This hateful vandalism is outrageous and heartbreaking.”
 According to Michael’s article, the mayor “noted that village residents have expressed revulsion over the incident as well as support for our neighbors who have been subjected to this mindless act.”